By Ana Cheng

 Although these researchers use sophisticated simulations and math to understand traffic patterns, one does not need a PhD in civil engineering to understand the real-world effects of congestion.
 “You’re a driver, so you experience it every day,” says Dr. Laval.
 Take, for instance, the concept of capacity drop.
 Capacity refers to the maximum number of vehicles that may pass a given point on a road during a given period of time.
 Because of varying road conditions like accidents or lane changes, this number might drop, causing a disproportionate effect on traffic.
 “When [capacity] drops, it goes down by typically 10-20%.
 It doesn’t sound like much, but in queueing systems like these, that’s a huge difference.
 It could mean twice the delay,” explains Dr. Laval.

 To understand factors that contribute to changes in capacity on a macroscopic scale, he and other theorists utilize fundamental diagrams, created using data collected by loop detectors (those pairs of black cables laid across the road).
 Every city or “network” of roads has a unique set of properties that give it a characteristic fundamental diagram, meaning that the diagrams for Atlanta and Los Angeles will be different.
-Once researchers have obtained a diagram for a specific network, all they need to know to understand current road conditions is the number of vehicles on the road, which they can count with loop detectors (those pairs of black cables sometimes laid across a road).
+Once researchers have obtained a diagram for a specific network, all they need to know to understand current road conditions is the number of vehicles on the road, which they can count with loop detectors.
 From this, they can glean the average speed and travel time for any given path.
 For example, researchers can look at the diagram below and find the optimum density of cars for maximum flow or the least traffic (labeled with a red star).

 What Causes Traffic?